 With cooler weather creeping up on us, it’s important to make sure that your car is prepared for the coming drop in temperature.

 As the days slowly start to get shorter, it’s important to make sure you have working lights.
-Check that the bulbs won’t need replacement bulbs or restoration anytime soon and that your lenses are clean.
+Check that the bulbs won’t need replacement or restoration anytime soon and that your lenses are clean.

 Streaky wipers are also a huge hazard, especially with the dangerous combination of fall rain and wet leaves.
 Run your finger along the edge of the blades to check for nicks, tears, divots, or other damage and get them replaced if necessary.
 If your wipers are in good shape, simply apply a small amount of washer fluid (or hot, soapy water) to a clean rag or paper towel and wipe all dust and dirt off the edge of your wiper blade.
-Just be sure to wipe the edge of the freshly cleaned blade with a small amount of rubbing alcohol to remove any soapy film or residue that is left on the rubber.
+Then wipe the edge of the freshly cleaned blade with a small amount of rubbing alcohol to remove any soapy film or residue that is left on the rubber.

 Varying temperatures can have a huge impact on your car’s battery, especially when the really cold temps finally hit in late November.
 Even with regular use, batteries usually need to be replaced every 3-5 years, and already weak batteries tend to lose charge faster when the temperature drops.
 Having your battery and charging system evaluated will help to ensure you never find yourself stranded– or unexpectedly late to work on a particularly crisp morning.